monterail/guidelines/git.md

 Once feature is merged to `next`, all fixes should go to `next`.

+## Global changes like:

+1. Localeapp pull
+2. Config/Settings/Env updates
+3. Gems update

+Which not affecting to core functions should go direct to branch `staging` or `next` e.g via feature branch.

 ## Commit review

 We use internal [GHCR](https://github.com/monterail/ghcr) tool for doing code review.